ronakprogrammer/Laravel-Adwords-Service/README.md

 ### How to use the service provider class
 Follow the below instructions on how to use this class
 1) In the `require` key of `composer.json` file add the following

-	"googleads/googleads-php-lib": "dev-master"
+	"googleads/googleads-php-lib": "dev-master",

 add the following in `classmap` key
 Make one folder `libraries` or whatever you want in my case I have made as `libraries` and add the following in `classmap` key

 	"app/libraries",
-        "app/libraries/adwords"
+        "app/libraries/adwords",

 Download the latest google adwords library by just adding the above package in composer.json file and run the command php composer.phar update.